nova-horizons/realoquent/README.md

     * [generate-schema](docs/commands/generate-schema.md)

 ## FAQ

+### How does Realoquent compare to other Laravel schema/model generators?
+Realoquent is designed to have a schema file as the source of truth.
+It lives with your project, and is not only for initial project setup.
+It allows for changes and code generation at any point without compromising your custom logic.
+The key focus is on databases and models only.
+Today's Laravel ecosystem has a variety of patterns used in controllers and other parts.
+Realoquent specializes in handling routine, repetitive tasks such as migrations and model configurations, leaving the details of logic to you.

 ### Why use a PHP file to define the schema, instead of Model properties or annotations?
 Using a PHP file to define the schema, as opposed to Model properties or annotations, allows for a separation